Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure Cache For Redis/Redisson/Azure-AAD-Authentication-With-Redisson.md

 redisson.shutdown();
 ```

-#### Authenticate with Azure AD Handle Re Authentication
+#### Authenticate with Azure AD: Handle Reauthentication
 This sample is intended to assist in authenticating with Azure AD via Redisson client library.
 It focuses on displaying the logic required to fetch an Azure AD access token and to use it as password when setting up the Redisson client instance.
-It Further shows how to recreate and authenticate the Redisson client instance when its connection is broken in error/exception scenarios.
+It also shows how to recreate and authenticate the Redisson client instance when its connection is broken in error/exception scenarios.

 ##### Migration Guidance
-When migrating your existing your application code, you need to replace the password input with Azure Active Directory Token.
+When migrating your existing application code, replace the password input with the Azure AD token.
 Integrate the logic in your application code to fetch an Azure AD access token via the Azure Identity library as shown below and replace it with the password configuring/retrieving logic in your application code.

-**Note:** The below sample uses the [Azure Identity library](https://docs.microsoft.com/azure/developer/java/sdk/identity)'s `ClientCertificateCredential`.
-The credential can be replaced with any of the other `TokenCredential` implementations offered by the Azure Identity library.

 ```java
 //Construct a Token Credential from Identity library, e.g. ClientSecretCredential / Client CertificateCredential / ManagedIdentityCredential etc.